UWCS/stardust/content/news/archive/0001/2001-02-28-minnits-28-february-2001.md

 #### LaserQuest

 Although LaserQuest was cool, we (read: Nutsy) must book out the arena completely next time, as having people in there that you don’t know is really annoying.
 As are the camping cheating turtles who sit in corners and cover their packs \[2\].
 Three games were played; a friendly fire team game, a solo game and a safe team game.
-According to Jake, the middle one should have been another team game, but Matt Stewart-Smith \`\`quite liked it’’.
+According to Jake, the middle one should have been another team game, but Matt Stewart-Smith “quite liked it”.
 So there.

 #### CounterStrike

-After much baying and \`\`Please put 7.1 back on, it’s sooo much better’’-ing, the l33t cs p05533 realised just how wrong they had been, and have begged the gaming administration to restore CS1.0.
+After much baying and “Please put 7.1 back on, it’s sooo much better”-ing, the l33t cs p05533 realised just how wrong they had been, and have begged the gaming administration to restore CS1.0.
 The grass is always greener, guys.

 #### Next Meeting